scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 + Do the rest of the coordinate tests still pass?
 Check by running ``py.test`` in the ``coordinates`` directory.
 In this case, yes--we have not broken anything!
-+ Do all of the astropy tests still succeed?
++ Do all of the scikit-beam tests still succeed?
 Check by moving to the top level directory (the one that contains ``setup.py``) and run ``python setup.py test``.
 This may take several minutes depending on the speed of your system.
   Success again!

 .. note::
     Tests that are skipped or xfailed are fine.
 A fail or an error is not fine.
-If you get stuck, ask on `astropy-dev mailing list`_ for help!
+If you get stuck, ask on `scikit-beam-dev mailing list`_ for help!

 Stage and commit your change
 ++++++++++++++++++++++++++++